oskitone/space_dice/readme.md

 ## TODO

 - Electronics
-  - Fix pot footprints.
-Tab holes are too small and too high.
   - BT1 and LS1 need polarity labels.
-  - Reverse RV1 and RV3 rotations.
-Clockwise for higher pitch and for more decay.
   - LEDs have + on the wrong side.
   - Make LEDs sequence more compelling.
 Cycle like a clock from top right?
   - Fix big cap obstructions against LED display and OCT switch clutch
-  - Try reducing RV1 and RV3 values.
-10k-50k?
   - Move tracks away from screw mounts so they can't be inadvertently stripped off.
   - White LEDs.
 - OpenSCAD